STRHunter/TRIM/Readme.txt

 ****************************************************************************************************
+TRIM vector computation

+i) What is does ?

    Transforming genomic sequences into their corresponding TRIM vectors

+ii)  System commands to do the task

      To compile the source code 'TRIM.c':   $gcc TRIM.c -DMAX=3900000000 -lm -o TRIM